uhohstinky287/movie-log-app/README.md

 - A user can read the description of a movie that he types in
 - A user can add a movie to the database if it wasn't already there
 - A user can rate the movie
-- A user can see the movies that he has rated so far!
+- A user can see the movies that he has rated so far